Covering a square by congruent squares

 Let the vertices of $S$ be $v_1, v_2, v_3, v_4$ in counterclockwise order on its boundary.
 Note that $l(x)=x -x \sqrt{x^2-1}$ is a strictly decreasing bijection between the intervals $[1,\sqrt{2}]$ and $[0,1]$.
-Thus, if for some squares $S_i \cap \bd(S)$ and $S_j \cap \bd(S)$ overlap, we may move the elements of $\mathcal{F}$ slightly so that on each side there are overlapping squares.
-Hence, in this case there is a larger square whose boundary can be covered with $n$ unit squares.
+Thus, if for some squares $S_i \cap \bd(S)$ and $S_j \cap \bd(S)$ overlap, we may move the elements of $\mathcal{F}$ slightly so that the interiors of the elements of the modified family already cover $S$.
+Hence, in this case, by slightly enlarging the configuration, we obtain a larger square whose boundary is covered with $n$ unit squares.
 Thus, in the following we assume that the parts of $\bd(S)$ covered by the $S_i$ are mutually non-overlapping polygonal curves.
 In particular, for each vertex $v_1, v_2, v_3, v_4$ of $S$, we may assign a square $S_i$, respectively, covering $v_i$ so that it intersects $\bd(S)$ in segments of lengths $x_i$ and $l(x_i)$, and every other element of $S$ intersects a side of $S$ in a segment of length $\sqrt{2}$.
 We call $S_1, \ldots, S_4$ \emph{vertex squares}, and the other squares \emph{side squares}.
 Note that it may happen that some $v_i$ belongs to more than one square: it can happen when $x_i=\sqrt{2}$ for some $i$, in which case $v_i$ belongs to a further element of $\mathcal{F}$.